sagunkhatri/sagunkhatri/README.md

 ## Hello :wave: | :pray: नमस्ते

 I am **Sagun**, a designer and developer based in **Nepal** :nepal:
-I spend my weekdays in front of a computer :computer: and weekends in front of a TV :tv:
+I spend my weekdays in front of a computer :desktop_computer: and weekends in front of a TV :tv:

 #### Connect with me: